Home » Recipes » Savory » Tarts and Galettes » Rustic Tomato Tart

 Tart:

-Place sliced tomatoes on a paper towel-lined plate to remove some of the moisture.
+Arrange sliced tomatoes on a paper towel-lined plate.
+Pat the tops with a second towel to remove some of the excess moisture.

-With a rubber spatula, spread tomato jam evenly over the surface of the pastry, allowing a 1-inch border around all edges.
+With a small stepped palette knife or a rubber spatula, spread tomato jam evenly over the surface of the pastry, allowing a 1-inch border around all edges.

 Scatter with the caramelized onions.